Mahdiabouzid/HS-Kleinanzeigen-SpringBoot-/README.md

   - Pictures (optional, maximum 5)
   - price
   - location

 Users can search for classified ads.
 The search allows different filters:
   - Ad type (bid or wanted)
   - category
   - Title of the ad
   - Price (bid)
   - Location

+The search results are displayed on an overview page.
+On the overview only title, price and location of the ad.
+If the user selects an ad, he or she is taken to the the detail page.
+This page contains all information about the ad as well as the name and phone number of the user who placed the ad. phone number of the user who placed the ad.

+If a user is interested in an ad, he can add it to his notepad.
+He can also contact the creator of the ad directly on the details page.
+Each message therefore always has a reference to an advertisement.

+Every user has a private area, where he can see his notepad, his active ads and his message history. his message history.